Bourse at Bruges

-The bourse at Bruges (Latin: bursa Brugensis, Dutch: Huis ter Beurze) was one of the first bourses in the world, established in Bruges (in today's Belgium) in the 13th-century.
+The bourse at Bruges (Latin: bursa Brugensis, Dutch: Huis ter Beurze) was established in Bruges (in today's Belgium) in the 13th century.
+The term bourse is commonly said to derive from the Van der Beurze family and their inn, Huis ter Beurze.

 History

 Inception

 The exchange was owned by Van der Beurze family.
 Traders and foreign merchants from across Europe, especially the Italian Republics of Genoa, Florence and Venice, conducted business at this venue in the late medieval period.
 The building, which was established by Robert van der Beurze as a hostelry, had operated from 1285.

 Decline

 In the 16th century, Antwerp took over the role of trade center from Bruges.
 The Bourse of Antwerp was first opened in 1531 as the world's first purpose-built commodity exchange.